Teeb40/Wikipedia_Copy/wiki/entries/HTML.md

     # HTML

 HTML is a markup language that can be used to define the structure of a web page.
-HTML elements include
+HTML elements include STUFF

-* headings
-* paragraphs
-* lists
-* links
-* and more!

-The most recent major version of HTML is HTML5.
+STUFF
+AND ALOTTTT MORREEE STUFFF BABYYYY!!!!